This example illustrates using a neural network as a classifier to identify the sex of crabs from physical dimensions of the crab.

 This example illustrated using a neural network to classify crabs.

-Explore other examples and the documentation for more insight into neural networks and its applications.
+Explore other examples and the documentation for more insight into neural networks and their applications.